content-services/zest/release/docs/UpstreamPulpResponse.md

 `func (o *UpstreamPulpResponse) UnsetPulpLabelSelect()`

 UnsetPulpLabelSelect ensures that no value is present for PulpLabelSelect, not even an explicit nil
+### GetLastReplication

+`func (o *UpstreamPulpResponse) GetLastReplication() time.Time`

+GetLastReplication returns the LastReplication field if non-nil, zero value otherwise.

+### GetLastReplicationOk

+`func (o *UpstreamPulpResponse) GetLastReplicationOk() (*time.Time, bool)`

+GetLastReplicationOk returns a tuple with the LastReplication field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastReplication

+`func (o *UpstreamPulpResponse) SetLastReplication(v time.Time)`

+SetLastReplication sets LastReplication field to given value.

+### HasLastReplication

+`func (o *UpstreamPulpResponse) HasLastReplication() bool`

+HasLastReplication returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)